Naptwen/USG_Massive/README.md

 # :basketball: USG_Massive

-"This package is used for parallel, asynchronous multi-processing in Python.
+"This package is used for parallel, 1 to 1 server client tcp socket for multi-processing in Python.

 This project is designed for running large-scale programs on cloud services."